-The data measures social media blockings from 2015 till 2020 November.
+The data measures social media blockings from 2015 till the present day.
 Social media was conceptualized as social networking sites (i.e. Facebook, Twitter, Instagram, Youtube etc.) and communication apps, including VoIPs (i.e. Skype, WhatsApp, Telegram, Viber).
 Both local and national social media blockings have been taken into account in the study.

 The data was collected through open-source information from Freedom House, Netblocks and reputable news reports.